6 Requirements for schools managing absence

 Truancy is often a warning sign of disengagement and is best addressed early in partnership with the family and school.
 For more information, refer to Attendance Improvement Strategies in chapter 7 of this Guidance.

-The table below provides examples of common reasons for absences and general advice for principals.
+The Attendance and Absence Recording provides examples of common reasons for absences and general advice for principals.

 Following up absences

-Most absences will be excused and require no further follow up.
+Most absences will be approved and require no further follow up.

 Where absences are of concern due to their nature or frequency, the school will involve the parents and the student as appropriate in developing strategies to improve attendance.

-Parents should be informed that if a student has repeated absences without a reasonable excuse or explanation, the parent may be issued with a School Attendance Notice from a School Attendance Officer.
+Parents must be informed that if a student has repeated absences without a reasonable explanation, the parent may be issued with a School Attendance Notice from a School Attendance Officer.

 Notes: